Theme: Significance and Singularity

 By Euna Lhee, current Fulbright Young Journalist in Germany

-November 11 marked the first European TEDxFulbright talks, which kicked off at the Deutsches Architekturmuseum in Frankfurt, Germany.
+November 11 marked the first European TEDxFulbright program, which kicked off at the Deutsches Architekturmuseum in Frankfurt, Germany.
 During the six-hour event, 100 participants heard from 12 formidable Fulbright alumni from across the globe, which included two musical performers.

 Professional broadcaster and former Fulbright Young Journalist David Patrician hosted and moderated the talks.
 Speakers came from diverse backgrounds, ranging from law and medicine to art and literature.